official-inquiries/climate-action-us-senate-2014/pages/opening-cardin.md

 ---
 layout: page
 title: Opening Statements -- Cardin, Hon.
 Benjamin, U.S. Senator from the State of Maryland
-edit: true
 ---

-* TOC
-{:toc}

 We turn now to Senator Cardin.

-OPENING STATEMENT OF HON.
+## OPENING STATEMENT OF HON.
 BENJAMIN CARDIN,
-U.S. SENATOR FROM THE STATE OF MARYLAND
+## U.S. SENATOR FROM THE STATE OF MARYLAND

 Senator CARDIN.
 Thank you, Senator Whitehouse.
 I thank you for your extraordinary leadership on this issue.
 You have been incred-